AplosAnalytics/docs.aplosanalytics.com/docs/methods/overview-license.md

 # License
-The Aplos User License Agreement is posted on the company website <https://aplosanalytics.com/user-agreement>.
+The [Aplos User License Agreement :link:](https://aplosanalytics.com/user-agreement) is posted on the company website.
 All updates to the User License Agreement will be posted on the website with notifications sent to all users via their registered email address.